 Black voile TRJ has a 2½” hem allowing for 2¼” slits at each seam.
 The seam allowance was turned under ¼” and topstitched in place after the slits were formed.
 The front, back and sides were cut 2 ¾” longer than the desired finished length.
 Instructions for adding a side slit can be found in the Shirt Variations for the TRJ pattern.

 Floral TRJ with Shirt Variation collar and slits has a faced 2½” hem with 2 1/4″slits at each side seam.
 The facings were cut 3 1/8 deep, stitched on with a 5/8” seam allowance along both the hems and slits.
 The facing was finished with a serged overlock edge before being topstitched into place.

 Peach cotton jacquard TRJ has a 2½” faced hem as well.
 The facing was cut 4” deep.
 It was sewn on along the hem with a ½” seam, then wrapped to the front, leaving ½” exposed on the right side.
 The raw edge was pressed under ½” and hand stitched into place.

 Standard hems, typically between 1 ¼” and 1¾” deep, are a fine finish on opaque fabrics.

 Blue cotton TRJ has a 1¼” hem supported with a strip of fusible tricot interfacing.
 The raw edge was overlocked on the serger before the hem was topstitched into place.

 Black batik cotton TRJ has a turned and topstitched 1¾” hem.
 The edge of the hem is the selvedge so no finish was necessary.
 Notice that the interior pockets are supported by the hem to hold a few essentials.
-You can read more about these pockets, and the narrower bands on most of these jackets, in the Band Variations and Pockets for the TRJ pattern.
+You can read more about these pockets, and the narrower bands on most of these jackets, in the Pocket Variations for the TRJ.

 Narrow Hems – These are perfect if you do not have enough fabric or want a soft swingy hem.